Are there any books I should get to prepare for pregnancy and birth?

 How do you monitor the baby during labor?

 We use a handheld Doppler to listen to the baby’s heartbeat during labor.
 This is called intermittent auscultation.
-Research shows that listening intermittently is equally as effective as continuous electronic fetal monitoring (EFM) in identifying problems during labor and delivery.
+Research shows that listening intermittently is equally as effective as continuous electronic fetal monitoring (EFM) in identifying problems during labor and delivery in low-risk pregnancies.
 In fact, studies show that intermittent auscultation results in lower rates of c-sections with the same neonatal outcomes.

 How is a birth center different from a hospital?